Upper campus residence halls (University of Pittsburgh): Accommodations

 Sutherland Hall, providing a view of the entire University (minus much of lower campus, which is shielded by Panther Hall and K. Leroy Irvis Hall), houses 739 students, a majority of which are first-year students as well some of the sports teams, such as the football team.
 It comprises a ten-floor West wing and an eight-floor East wing, adjoined by a commons building.
 The air-conditioned rooms are mostly doubles with semi-private baths, but there are also 6 and 8 person suites.
 There are two identical lounges on each floor; one is typically used as a TV lounge while the other is typically used as a study room.

-The East and West wings of Sutherland Hall share a commons area complete with The Perch (a small dining hall), Hill o' Beans coffee cart, The Market at Sutherland (a small convenience store), a computer center, multiple small lounges, and a student mail center.
+The East and West wings of Sutherland Hall share a commons area complete with The Perch (a small dining hall), The Market at Sutherland (a small convenience store), multiple small lounges, and a student mail center.
 There is a laundry facility and lobby area with a TV on the ground floor of each wing.
 The East wing also has a small gym while the West wing has a kitchen and a recreation room complete with a ping pong table.
+The University of Pittsburgh Transportation System includes two Upper Campus shuttles with stops in front of Sutherland Hall.